 Lime-Away destroyed stainless steel sink

-Q. I used Lime-A-Way on the "crust" around my sink faucets, and got some on my stainless steel sink.
+Q. I used Lime-Away on the "crust" around my sink faucets, and got some on my stainless steel sink.
 Now the stainless steel has turned black, and stainless steel cleaner does nothing for the problem.
-Is there a product that will restore my new sink?Tim H
+Is there a product that will restore my new sink?Tim H [last name deleted for privacy by Editor]

 homeowner - Fort Scott, Kansas

-A. Try to clean it with a cleanser like Bon-Ami.Simon D
+A. Try to clean it with a cleanser like Bon-Ami [linked by editor to product info at Amazon].Simon D [last name deleted for privacy by Editor]

 - Roseville, Minnesota